BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Key Fragility.**

-The backup to iCloud provides strong protection against key fragility, one of the largest dangers for cryptocurrency loss.
+The backup to iCloud provides strong protection against key fragility, one of the largest dangers for personal cryptocurrency loss.
 The user can also proactively back up their seeds in a variety of different ways, with URs containing checksums that additionally protect against error or fragility.

 **Network Attack.**

-If Seed Tool is entirely airgapped by using a non-networked mobile device, this largely eliminates the possibility of network attack.
+If Seed Tool is entirely airgapped by using an unnetworked mobile device, this largely eliminates the possibility of network attack.
 If Seed Tool is run on a networked mobile device, the possibility of network attack still remains very low, due to the strong protections of the iPhone.
-Network attack could be a real possibility if Seed Tool is run on a networked computer.
+Network attack could be a real possibility if Seed Tool is run on a networked computer, though the encryption of data still offers strong protection.

 **Physical Theft.**